Writing generic collection types in Go: the missing documentation

 Go generics were released in Go 1.18, over two years ago.
 We're using Go to write Dolt, the world's first version-controlled SQL database, and while we have hundreds of thousands of lines of Go code, we haven't used generics very much.
 There are a couple places we use them to make high-traffic parts of our code faster, but for the most part, we haven't really found a good reason for them, outside of the useful library methods in the slices and maps packages.

 But recently, I was faced with a problem where writing a generic collection seemed like a good solution.
 Only one problem: I couldn't get it to work.
 I spent hours spinning my wheels on solutions that didn't quite work.
-Only after an embarassing amount of trial and error, searching, and reading did I finally figure out the right way to implement a generic collection in Go.
+Only after an embarrassing amount of trial and error, searching, and reading did I finally figure out the right way to implement a generic collection in Go.

 Because the search results and documentation for this important use case are so poor, I imagine that many people attempting this made the same mistakes and encountered the same errors I did.
 So I'm going to present this in the order I tried things: two false starts and their symptoms, then the actual solution.
 You can skip to the the final solution and takeaways if that's what you're looking for.